panagot/xandeum-pnodes-analytics/README.md

 A modern, web-based analytics platform for Xandeum Provider Nodes (pNodes), providing real-time insights into the Xandeum storage network.

+## What’s new in the redesign (Dec 2025)
+- 🌐 **Enterprise layout**: New sidebar/topbar shell with dense, readable cards and tables (no more “React default” look).
+- 🎨 **Accessible visuals**: Calmer palette, consistent typography, and card-based sections for analytics, comparisons, and AI insights.
+- 📊 **Readable analytics**: Activity Timeline, Heatmap, Flow Diagram, Leaderboard, and AI Analyst all restyled for clarity with on-card text.
+- 🔄 **Compare UX**: Multi-select compare flow with clear status pills and metric values.
+- 🧭 **Geographic distribution**: Count/Storage/Latency tabs now fully legible with modern cards.

 ## Features

 ### Core Functionality